top of page

 What is a Will?

-• A Will is a legal document which determines what happens to your property when you die.
+• A Will determines what happens to your property when you pass.

-• The Will allocates your belongings to whomever you choose.
+• The Will allocates your belongings to whomever you choose after you pass.

 • Wills should be updated regularly based on life events, wealth accumulation and changes in law.